apeschar/zfsbak/README.md

 backups are based on the last full backup, so that a maximum of two files are used when restoring.

-Backups are compressed using zlib (via `pigz`) and encrypted using GnuPG.
+Backups are compressed using gzip (via `pigz`) and encrypted using GnuPG.

 ## Set up